mengcao327/attack-gnn-fairness/README.md

-# Adversarial Attacks on the Fairness of Graph Neural Networks
+# Adversarial Inter-Group Link Injection Leads to Unfair Graph Neural Networks
 This repository contains the source code for our paper "Adversarial Inter-Group Link Injection Leads to Unfair Graph Neural Networks" submitted to ICDM'22.

 ## Setup